Terry Glaser, MFA

 Ms. Glaser holds a B.A. in Playwriting from Brown University and an M.A. in Theatre, with a focus on Directing, from Syracuse University.
-She has specialized training in the Michael Chekhov Technique, Richard Schechner's Rasaboxes™, Boal's Theatre of the Oppressed, Period Style, and Lecoq.
+She has specialized training in the Michael Chekhov Technique, Richard Schechner's RasaboxesTM, red-nose clown, Commedia dell'arte, neutral mask, Boal's Theatre of the Oppressed, period style, and Lecoq.

 Scholarly and Creative Work

 Ms. Glaser's writing includes original scripts and translations of classic plays and operas.
 She has directed productions of her translations of The Frogs, A Flea in Her Ear, L'Orfeo, and Croquefer.
-Her original plays include Twisted Perspective and her most recent work, premiered at USD in 2011, The Mysterious Dwarf, a one-person show in which she portrays the writer Nikolai Gogol.
-She has developed a comprehensive training method for acting in opera and is in the process of finishing a text book on that subject.
+Her original plays include Twisted Perspective, Chanticleer, and two solo shows that she performs: Chekhov, Live! and The Mysterious Dwarf.
+She has developed a comprehensive training method for acting in opera and has written a text book on that subject.

-Ms. Glaser has made many conference presentations for the Association of Theatre Movement Educators and the Association for Theatre In Higher Education, where she has also served as a respondent for debut and adapted acting exercises.
+Ms. Glaser regularly makes conference presentations for e Association of Theatre Movement Educators and the Association for Theatre In Higher Education, where she has also served as a respondent for debut and adapted acting exercises.

 In her teaching of acting, Ms. Glaser focuses on the intersection of physicality and psychology, continually developing techniques that reinforce, complement, and extend traditional Stanislavsky training.
-The psycho-physical techniques she has made an intensive study of include the work of Michael Chekhov and Vsevolod Meyerhold.
+The psycho-physical techniques she has made an intensive study of include the work of Michael Chekhov, Vsevolod Meyerhold, and Lecoq.
 Ms. Glaser is also skilled in period styles, such as Shakespeare and Restoration Comedy, integrating the special linguistic demands of these nonrealistic styles with the physical, emotional, and imaginative demands inherent in all acting.
 In all of her teaching, she fosters in students the ability to release their creativity, expand their personal boundaries, and function at their maximum potential.